jakubmz/access-log-parser/README.md

 # access-log-parser
-Access log parser for nginx / apache
+Simple access_log parser for nginx / apache written in php

 ## This script will output an array with:
 - suspicious requests